 These are the people you would like to notice your content, of course!
 After all, you already did business with them in the past, or they are leads to your business.
 What better way to get on their radar by showcasing your talent?

 #3 Your content is displayed on your profile

-One of the great features from the LinkedIn Publishing Platform is that it showcases the content you created on the top of your profile.
+One of the great features of the LinkedIn Publishing Platform is that it showcases the content you created at the top of your profile.
 This means that when a potential business client or someone else views your profile, the first thing they will see is the content you published.

 By creating great, engaging copy, you can impress them enough with it that it will help you close your next deal faster.

 #4 Extend your content’s reach by engaging “followers”

 When content resonates through the social graph of LinkedIn, it will get picked up by people who aren’t contacts of you yet.
 If they like what they see, they can always hit the “follow” button.